 Developing the full potential of each racehorse is the main concern of all trainers.
 However, every horse is different and in order to adapt the exercise and get the best out of each one, trainers learn to know their strengths, identify their specialities, appreciate their behavior and recognize their potential.
+It is possible thanks to data.

 Understanding the preferred distance thanks to the locomotor profile